Alfa Romeo Mito GTA (probably the only view you will get)

 A CGI impression of the Duetto which is based on the same chassis

-Surprisingly one of the pick of the bunch is the tiny 875 twin air, in these days of austerity its frugal appetite for fuel (around 50 MPG)and nimble handling go a long way to making up for the lack of outright power.
-The twin air engine is a peach and until you get used to its unique sound you will find yourself constantly on the rev limiter desperately trying to a grab another gear as quickly as possible.
-Driving the car it would be helped by moving the DNA button to somewhere where it is instantly at hand when you want it as it is a bit of a pain finding it down amongst the sweet wrappers!
+Surprisingly one of the picks of the bunch is the tiny 875 twin air, in these days of austerity, its frugal appetite for fuel (around 50 MPG)and nimble handling go a long way to making up for the lack of outright power.
+The twin air engine is a peach and until you get used to its unique sound you will find yourself constantly on the rev limiter desperately trying to grab another gear as quickly as possible.
+Driving the car would be helped by moving the DNA button to somewhere where it is instantly at hand when you want it as it is a bit of a pain finding it down amongst the sweet wrappers!

-Yes, its here, the Alfa Romeo MiTo is with us and we have been allowed to drive it and it is good, very good.
-I know we are bias being dedicated Alfisti but we are genuinely impressed that the MiTo does manage to deliver exactly what it promises on the tin, it is a genuine Alfa Romeo and it is not an Alfa Romeo we need to make any excuses for, it has a 5 star Euro NCAP safety rating, it has vehicle dynamic control, it has seven air bags (two of which are multi stage!), it has Anti lock brakes with electronic power regulation to each wheel, it has a Q2 electronic limited slip differential, it has, get this, emergency stop indication I bet your mate’s Volvo hasn’t got emergency stop indication and much, much more so for all safety conscious motorists it is a must have.
-To add to the safety credentials it has got probably the best sorted small car chassis in the market, nothing much will out handle this little baby so hopefully you will not be testing any of the advanced safety features.
+Yes, it's here, the Alfa Romeo MiTo is with us and we have been allowed to drive it and it is good, very good.
+I know we are bias being dedicated Alfisti but we are genuinely impressed that the MiTo does manage to deliver exactly what it promises on the tin, it is a genuine Alfa Romeo and it is not an Alfa Romeo we need to make any excuses for, it has a 5 star Euro NCAP safety rating, it has vehicle dynamic control, it has seven airbags (two of which are multi-stage!), it has Anti-lock brakes with electronic power regulation to each wheel, it has a Q2 electronic limited-slip differential, it has, get this, emergency stop indication I bet your mate's Volvo hasn't got emergency stop indication and much, much more so for all safety-conscious motorists, it is a must-have.
+To add to the safety credentials it has got probably the best sorted small car chassis in the market, nothing much will outhandle this little baby so hopefully, you will not be testing any of the advanced safety features.

-Alfa Romeo have also developed some chassis control technology, called DNA, the onboard computers change a number of parameters in order to change the way the engine, brakes, steering, suspension and gearbox, operate allowing three different forms of vehicle behaviour based on the driving style best suited to the situation or the customer’s wishes: super sporting (Dynamic), town driving (Normal), maximum safety even in low grip conditions (All weather).
+Alfa Romeo has also developed some chassis control technology, called DNA, the onboard computers change a number of parameters in order to change the way the engine, brakes, steering, suspension and gearbox, operate allowing three different forms of vehicle behaviour based on the driving style best suited to the situation or the customer's wishes: super sporting (Dynamic), town driving (Normal), maximum safety even in low grip conditions (All weather).
 The different options are all driver selectable from the centre console of the car and you are able to change the setting while on the move.
-The engineers at Alfa Romeo have also incorporated an auxiliary spring’s in the shock absorber, these spring’s do not contribute any more stiffness to the ride of the car while the car going straight ahead, however as you corner and the car roll’s the secondary springs inside the shock absorber come into play and stiffens the car’s ride, thus improving road holding.
+The engineers at Alfa Romeo have also incorporated an auxiliary spring's in the shock absorber, these spring's do not contribute any more stiffness to the ride of the car while the car going straight ahead, however as you corner and the car roll's the secondary springs inside the shock absorber come into play and stiffens the car's ride, thus improving road holding.